timfeuring/Portfolio/_posts/2019-08-11-extra-butter.md

     <span class="additional-img-desc">Stages of the vectorization show the adjustments made in certain areas</span>
 </div>

 When the sketches are ready, the letterforms are rebuilt as vectors.
 In this stage, the arrangement and letterforms are set, but smaller adjustments can still be made in the process.
-Notice how the bowel of the B was changed to be more open and the horizontal lines of the T were made thinner to match the contast of the other letters.
+Notice how the bowel of the B was changed to be more open and the horizontal lines of the T were made thinner to match the contrast of the other letters.

 <!--  -->